 At 1,200 feet elevation, these mountain communities are starting to thaw in the spring weather.
 Put on your mud boots to scout the trails.
 Forests will be sporting a fresh veneer of green, rivers and creeks will be bursting and the birds will be singing!
 Spring is not the time for mountain biking due to fragile water-logged trails, but you'll find that this is the perfect season for fishing, foraging and wildlife watching.

 Before you head out on Highway 58, check the road conditions because spring snow is still a possibility.
 You'll want to make sure you have supplies for any weather that March may offer.
 Stop in the town of Lowell for snacks or to stretch your legs at the city park.

 Road trippers can check into any of the clean and convenient roadside motels in the area.
-The Oakridge Lodge offers guests a bed & breakfast-like experience with private rooms or a hostel-feel if they choose a bunk room.
-The lodge is right in town and even has onsite dining.
 Travelers may also enjoy the historic Westfir Lodge in nearby Westfir which was the former timber company office.
 Located adjacent to the Office Covered Bridge and at the Alpine Trail, this getaway is a favorite of cyclists and hikers.